 Ideally, you don’t want your speakers close to surfaces as the surfaces (walls, floor) cause reflections that distort the sound image.
 Speaker stands help reduce speaker cabinet vibrations for better sound reproduction, and this is why it is recommended to get your speakers off surfaces.
 Speakers placed on other surfaces such as desks or floors may sound a bit colored due to vibrations.

 There is a wide range of speaker stands, and they come in all sizes and shapes.
 The most popular ones are the ones that come with height adjustment features to help you adjust sound projection.
 As stated earlier, tweeters should be kept at ear level, and being able to adjust the height enables you to achieve this.
-You’ll need to ensure that the stands are strong enough to withstand the weight of your speakers to minimize movements that the speakers are playing.
+You’ll need to ensure that the stands are strong enough to withstand the weight of your speakers to minimize movement when the speakers are playing.

 Positioning studio speakers is a process, so you should be prepared to invest a fair amount of time and possibly extra money to get it right.
 The process involves trial and error and sometimes compromises.
 It might not always be easy to implement every single step.
 However, basic rules such as keeping speakers away from walls and corners are simple and easy to implement and they will go a long way in making your sound better.
 In some cases, you’ll need to rethink your speaker layout as well as get extra components to aid your setup.